 The risks of metal and metalloid mobilisation are controlled primarily by metal abundance and availability, geochemical controls on speciation and transport mechanisms.
-The master variables pH and Eh exert a direct major influence on the solubility of individual metals and metalloids and minerals such as iron (Fe) and manganese (Mn) oxides and hydroxides which are important sorbents of metal and metalloids species.
+The master variables pH and Eh exert a direct major influence on the solubility of individual metals and metalloids and minerals such as iron (Fe), iron (Fe) and manganese (Mn) oxides and hydroxides which are important sorbents of metal and metalloids species.
 The low acidification hazard due to the oxidation of sulfide minerals means that metals and metalloids are not likely to be present at high concentrations.
-Reduction processes may lead to reincorporation of metals and metalloids into sulfide minerals (following sulfate reduction), but at intermediate redox potentials mobility may be high where iron (Fe) and manganese (Mn) are soluble.
-The reactive metals and contaminant and metalloid dynamics results attest to the limited availability and mobility of a number of metals (e.g. in sample TBD 2.1 where iron (Fe) was high and aluminium (Al) which was present at concentrations more than 10 x the ANZECC/ARMCANZ environmental protection guideline value).
-However, it was suggested above that the aluminium (Al) may be in colloidal form, hence less toxic than Al3+ which is the dominant form at low pH.
-In addition, aluminium (Al) is likely to precipitate rapidly as pH increases and unlikely to be impacted by a return to reducing conditions since it is not redoxsensitive.
+Reduction processes may lead to reincorporation of metals and metalloids into sulfide minerals (following sulfate reduction). but at intermediate redox potentials mobility may be high where iron (Fe) and manganese (Mn) are soluble.
+The reactive metals results attest to the limited availability and mobility of a number of metals, the exceptions being aluminium (AI) and iron (Fe).
+The release of iron (Fe) and manganese (Mn) during a return to reducing conditions in the dried soils suggests that these metals as well as arsenic (As) and vanadium (V) pose a risk to soil and surface waters.
+These metalloids are mobile at high pH and their increase over the 35 day period suggests that these pose a significant hazard.
+Aluminium was also high but it is suggested that the aluminium (AI) may be in colloidal form, hence less toxic than AI3+ which is the dominant form at low pH.
+In addition, aluminium (AI) is likely to precipitate rapidly as pH increases and is unlikely to be impacted by a return to reducing conditions since it is not redox-sensitive.

-Although the timescales cannot be assessed with existing information, the data suggest that metal availability is not particularly high.
-However, comparisons with other studies (e.g. Nelwart Lagoon; Shand et al. 2010), suggest that at these pH levels, reductive processes may occur rapidly once initiated, and soil recovery may be rapid.
-Since pH remained relatively high for wetland soils, a minor rating is applied for consequence as problems are likely to be localised and relatively short term.
-This provides a risk rating for contaminant mobilisation in soils of medium (Table 4-4).
+Although the timescales cannot be assessed with existing information, the data suggest that metal availability is significant for some metals.
+Comparisons with other studies (e.g. Nelwart Lagoon, Shand et al. 2010), suggest that at these pH levels, reductive processes may occur rapidly once initiated, and soil recovery may be rapid.
+Although the pH remained relatively high for most samples, a moderate rating is applied for consequence due to the increasing presence of arsenic (As) and vanadium (V).
+This provides a risk rating for contaminant mobilisation in soils of high (Table 4-4).